gnuton/asuswrt-merlin.ng/updates/RT-AX95Q/index.md

-# A new GNUton's ASUS Merlin build is available for your RT-AX82U!
+# A new GNUton's ASUS Merlin build is available for your ZenWiFi X8 (RT-AX95Q)!
 <p align="center">
   <img src="logo.jpg">
 </p>